 You know how that story ends.

-The company that asked "Why not?" became Netflix.
-The company that answered "No" became a case study in organizational extinction.
+Netflix — the company Blockbuster declined to buy for $50 million — went on to become worth hundreds of billions.
+Blockbuster, the company that said no, became a case study in organizational extinction.
 More than a cautionary tale about technology, it is a parable about posture — the internal orientation leaders adopt when they encounter the unfamiliar, the risky, or the unconventional.

 Here is the central paradox of institutional life: the organizations most charged with solving complex problems are often the ones most structurally conditioned to reject the solutions those problems require.